Call to Ministry

 At each point an openness to be led either way through your own dealings with God and through his people acting together is of utmost importance.

-If you feel called into ministry then contact Revd Mark, our team leader to discuss this.
+If you feel called into ministry then contact Revd Mark, or Revd Emma to discuss this.

-You can also read advice from Baptist Together on their website here
+Further information and advice from Baptist Together is available on their website here